K-9 Teams

 • Narcotics detection

-Kash and Zeke are the 11th and 12th canines deployed by the Police Department since 1986, when the canine program began.
+Dex is the 13th canine deployed by the Police Department since 1986, when the canine program began.

-Police Officer Brett Musich and K-9 Partner Zeke
+Police Officer Brett Musich and K-9 Partner Dex

 Questions, Demonstrations and Donations